 Do not lower the chair height because you will then sit with your knees above the level of your hips which will increase the pressure in the lumbar discs and quickly result in back pain.
 Furthermore, you will automatically hunch your back resulting in shoulder and neck pain.
 This is VERY IMPORTANT.
 If the desk is not height adjustable, use blocks of wood, old books, reams of paper etc, to raise the height of the desk.

 - If your elbows are bent at an angle much less than 900, the desk is too high.
 Lower the height of the desk.
 If the desk is not height adjustable, then RAISE THE HEIGHT OF THE CHAIR.
 This means that your feet will no longer be flat on the floor, so use a FOOTREST to support your feet.
 DO NOT let your feet dangle in the air.

 - If you need to sit closer to the desk and only use the desk to support your forearms, lower the armrests so that they are under the desk when you work.
 Alternatively slide the arm pads backwards to allow you to sit closer to the desk.

 - Adjust the height and distance of your monitor so that the top of the screen is at eye level and about an arms-length away.

 - If you use 2 monitors, position them equally from you.
 Ergonomics in the workplace.

 RELAXING IN THE CHAIR

 Release the synchronous or free-float mechanism and tilt fully backwards in the chair to increase the angle between your thighs and torso.
 By changing this angle, you automatically stimulate, or activate numerous muscles in your lower back, core and legs.
 As a result, the blood flow through these muscles increases, bringing oxygen and other nutrients to the muscles and carrying away the waste products of muscle metabolism.
-By doing so, muscle fatigue and it’s associated pain is reduced, particularly in the lower back.
-This is know as Dynamic Sitting.
+By doing so, muscle fatigue and its associated pain is reduced, particularly in the lower back.
+This is known as Dynamic Sitting.